jadolan/robogrid/README.md

 ### Done

+- backend component to calculate robot position based on script
-- backend and frontend components to calculate and display robot position in grid
+- frontend components make call to backend and display robot in grid
-- tests for backend
+- backend tests

-### Todo
+### Next Steps

 - use framework to implement frontend (possibly vue)
-- improve styling
 - input validation on the frontend
 - more sophisticated error handling in the backend: don't just ignore invalid commands, return feedback
+- create Dockerfile to deploy app easily